prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/ExecutableLoopStepsProposal.md

 - mutating handlers must log their actions and outputs
 - workflow docs remain the source of truth for why the step ran and what it changed
 - if mailbox or memory behavior requires new runtime support, document the file contract and step responsibilities before implementing the handler
+- preview flows must not create new attempts or write checkpoints

 ---